ucam-comparch/clarvi/README.md

 There are minor deviations from the privileged specification:
 - On a branch to an invalid or misaligned address, an exception is only raised on the subsequent fetch, so any side effects of the branch (e.g. for JALR) are maintained.
   The specification is ambiguous on this matter, which causes the `ma_fetch` test to fail.
+- Misaligned loads and stores are not supported.
 - The `timecmp` register is implemented as a CSR rather than being memory mapped - its address can be found in `riscv.svh`.
 - The `dscratch` register is adopted as means of producing debug output.